Neofonie/cinderella/README.md

 For production use, the datastore should be exchanged from an in-memory model to something else - for example a (NoSQL) DB or any distributed cache.
 To do this, you must implement an own de.neofonie.cinderella.core.counter.Counter Service and declare this as spring-bean.

+## Todo

+- Implement Counter for various storage systems
+- Statistic Overview to view the most frequently requests